 Undoubtedly, Salesforce is the winner here.
 It gives meaning to the word “ease of use”.
 The current version release of Salesforce has a lightning experience, which enables users to enter information lightning fast.
 The ease of flexibility and customization scores way too high over SAP CRM.

-This ease enables organisation’s big and small to manage their entire CRM in a simple tool, which further can be used online and accessed from anywhere across the globe.
+This ease enables organizations big and small to manage their entire CRM is a simple tool, which further can be used online and accessed from anywhere across the globe.
 All you need is an Internet connection, that’s it.

-Although SAP CRM is also available in cloud, but the ease of use is nowhere near Salesforce.
-System connectivity is highly dependent on steady Wi-Fi connection.
+Although SAP CRM is also available in the cloud, the ease of use is nowhere near Salesforce.
+System connectivity is highly dependent on a steady Wi-Fi connection.
 Once there is a small break in connectivity, the entire SAP CRM connection will go for a toss.

-Moreover, it is not easy to customize suiting the needs of the organisation.
-You will need a dedicated team of developers to customise/create a report, whereas the unique drag-and-drop feature in Salesforce, make it amazingly easy even for the layman users.
+Moreover, it is not easy to customize to suit the needs of the organization.
+You will need a dedicated team of developers to customize/create a report, whereas the unique drag-and-drop feature in Salesforce, makes it amazingly easy even for layman users.

 Reliability – Salesforce vs. SAP CRM